Spreads/Spreads.LMDB/README.md

 and its `TypeHelper<T>.Size` static property must be positive.

-# Example
+# Examples

-There are a couple of tests that show how to use the code.
+Tests show how to use the code.

-# Limitations & status
+# Status & limitations

-This is being deployed and tested in production.
-I needed a zero-overhead but convenient wrapper, not raw P/Invoke. [`Span<T>` et al.](https://msdn.microsoft.com/en-us/magazine/mt814808.aspx) are perfect for this!
+This library is being deployed and tested in production and is went through many performance and correctness stress tests.

-The project has required binaries in `lib` folder - they are native dlls compressed with `deflate` and embedded into the package dll as resources (this often simplifies deployment).
+The project has required native binaries and source in `lib` folder.
+Binaries are native shared libraries compressed with `deflate` and embedded into the package dll as resources (this often simplifies deployment).
-Source code maybe added later if someone needs it.
-Should work with original native binaries as well if not using two `TryFind` helper methods.
+The library works with original native binaries as well if not using two `TryFind` helper methods.

+The library does not support nested transactions yet - only because we do not use them currently.
+They will be added as soon as we find a real-world compelling case for them.

 # Contributing